cgnomads/GSOPs/README.md

 SideFX, the developer of Houdini, fosters innovation through its "Labs" initiative.
 This incubator allows for the iteration of new tools and workflows before they become mainstream.
 Similarly, GSOPs provides a dedicated playground for Novel View Synthesis, enabling users to craft new workflows that closely align with the final visual result while prioritizing a creative and enjoyable process.

 ## Support Us
 We're passionate about the potential of editable radiance fields in SideFX Houdini and we're eager to continue pushing boundaries.
-If you believe in this initiative or have benefitted from GSOPs, please consider becoming an Early Access supporter.
+If you believe in this initiative or have benefitted from GSOPs, please consider supporting us.
+Thank you!

-As a token of our appreciation, you'll gain access to [exclusive content](https://github.com/cgnomads/GSOPs/wiki/Early-Access-Content) and new features.
+Exclusive content and early access to new features for monthly subscribers!

 <a href="https://www.buymeacoffee.com/gsopsproject"><img src="help/images/support_gsops.png" alt="Support GSOPs" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>